-Rather than focus on an individual sponsor, decide which industry you will target.
+In step 2 on how to get sponsored, rather than focus on an individual sponsor, decide which industry you will target.
 The aim is to contact multiple sponsors in the same industry.
-This maximises the use of your time and increases the chances of getting one or more face-to-face meetings.
+This maximizes the use of your time and increases the chances of getting one or more face-to-face meetings.

-To maximise your chances of getting sponsored, the industry you choose should satisfy one or (preferably) more of the following criteria:
+To maximize your chances of getting sponsored, the industry you choose should satisfy one or (preferably) more of the following criteria:

 - Similar audience.
 You’re fundamentally selling access to your audience.
 The industry you choose has to be one that offers products and services your audience wants and can afford.